addyosmani/socketchat/README.md

 # SocketStream Chat #
 #####################

-SocketStream app which demos the open source SocketStream framework at https://github.com/socketstream/socketstream
+SocketStream app which demos the open source SocketStream framework at https://github.com/socketstream/socketstream.
+For a complete tutorial on building and running this application, please see: http://addyosmani.com/blog/building-real-time-coffeescript-web-applications-with-socketstream/.

 INSTALL